Parallel Actors and Learners: A Framework for Generating Scalable RL Implementations: Parallel Prioritized Replay Buffer

 \subsubsection{Priority update}

-To update the priority of index $i$, we first obtain its leaf node.
+To update the priority of index $i$, we first obtain the leaf node holding the priority.
 We compute the change of the priority by subtracting the old value from the new value.
 Then, we propagate the change of the priority from the leaf node to the root node by traversing along the parent nodes.
 We show a detailed function in Algorithm~\ref{alg:n_nary_sum_tree_func} and an example in Figure~\ref{fig:update_value}.
 It is easy to see that this operation requires $\Theta(\log_K N)$ time.